johnmholmes/simple-mine-lift-with-flashng-leds/Readme.md

 The four leds are connected to pins led 1 pin A1, led 2 pin A2, led 3 pin A4, led 4 pin A3 and return to a GND pin each led has a builtin 220ohm resistor in my case.

+The motor i use requires 2048 steps to make 1 revolution.

+const int stepsPerRevolution = 2048;

 There are 3 speeds that the stepper motor uses int speeda = 3;, int speedb = 5;, int speedc = 13;, Max speed is 15 for the stepper motor i use.

+There are 8 different amount of movement the stepper motor uses in this sketch. int stepa = -600;
+int stepb = -300;
+int stepc = -7800;
+int stepd = -250;
+int stepe = 600;
+int stepf = 300;
+int stepg = 7800;
+int steph = 250;

+The important thing to watch for is the pins that connect the motor driver to the arduino

+Stepper myStepper = Stepper(stepsPerRevolution, 8, 10, 9, 11);